Valerii Korobeinikov

 How I work

-- Frame the decision.
+1. Frame the decision.
 Most initiatives stall because the real decision is never clearly stated.
-My first contribution is usually to name it.
+My first contribution is usually to name it — which takes a grounded read of how the enterprise actually works.

 Selected outcomes